 The Vitamin C properties of ascorbic acid make it an excellent ingredient for vitamin supplementation.
 Simply adding ascorbic acid to food increases the Vitamin C content.
 Since naturally occurring Vitamin C is easily destroyed, many foods are fortified with ascorbic acid to replenish the Vitamin C content.
 Ascorbic acid is often added to fruit juices, dried fruit, cereal, and other snack foods for this purpose.

 The flavor of ascorbic acid shouldn't be overlooked.
 Like any acid, it provides a nice tart flavor that enhances many food products.
 Candies, jams, jellies, and fruit juices often benefit from this burst of acidity that gives the consumer the distinct impression of fresh fruit.

-How Does Ascorbic Acid Affect Me?
+How Ascorbic Acid Affects Me

-When added to food, ascorbic acid provides all of the benefits of Vitamin C. Negative side effects are not known to occur, except at exceptionally high dosages, dosages that far exceed what is used in food products.
+When added to food, ascorbic acid provides all of the benefits of Vitamin C. Negative side effects are not known to occur, except at exceptionally high dosages that far exceed what is used in food products.